aochagavia/optimization-experiment/research/blog.md

 Since I really wanted to use Rust for this project, I set out to find a workaround for the lack of bindings.
 It turns out that you can use Z3 as a REPL if to run the binary as `z3 -in`.
-In practice, this means that you can write a Rust program that talks to the Z3 REPL under the hood, by piping input to Z3's stdin and piping the responses back from Z3's stdout.
+This means that you can write a Rust program that talks to the Z3 REPL under the hood, by piping input to Z3's stdin and getting the responses back from Z3's stdout.
 A hacky and stringy-typed approach, but it actually worked quite well.

 An unexpected benefit is that I no longer had to use the (undocumented)